 The subterfuge begins in the opening scene, a car ride that takes teenager Ryder (Logan Miller, “Scouts Guide to the Zombie Apocalypse”) and his parents Cindy (Robin Weigert, “Deadwood”) and Don (Richard Schiff) to a family reunion in Nebraska.
 Ryder wants to be open with Cindy’s relatives about the fact that he’s gay, but Cindy asks him to avoid bringing up any touchy subjects.

-At a barbecue the next day, nine-year-old Molly (Ursula Parker, “Louie”) attaches herself to her “California cousin.”
+At a barbecue the next day, 9-year-old Molly (Ursula Parker, “Louie”) attaches herself to her “California cousin.”
 (Ryder, angry about having to go back into the closet, wears red short-shorts, a deep-V-neck T-shirt and yellow sunglasses.)
 Molly asks Ryder to take her to the barn on the property, where she wants to climb on the hay bales and reach up to the birds’ nests in the eaves.

 What happens next takes place off camera, but a screaming, bleeding Molly comes running back to the house, followed by a perplexed Ryder.
 He insists nothing untoward happened, but Molly’s father — Cindy’s brother Keith (Josh Hamilton) — becomes furious, threatening bodily harm to Ryder and not allowing Cindy, a physician, to examine the girl.